When it comes to stocks, size matters.

-Market capitalization is the total market value of a company’s shares outstanding.
+Market cap is the total market value of a company’s outstanding shares.
 It’s designated in a dollar amount.

-While you could (and should) look at a company’s sales and assets, the market cap gives you a different way to look at the size and scale of a company.
+While you could (and should) look at a company’s revenue, cash flow, and performance, the market cap gives you a different way to look at the size and scale of a company.

-Once you’ve determined the market cap, the number you come up with will put the company in a variety of different size categories, ranging from nano- or micro-cap (these would be low priced stocks/smaller companies) to small-, mid-, large, and mega-cap companies.
+Once you’ve determined the market cap, the number you come up with will put the company in a variety of different size categories.
+These range from nano- or micro-cap (penny stocks) to small-, mid-, large-, and mega-cap companies.

-For example, General Electric, with a market cap of about $63 billion at the time of this writing, would be considered a large-cap stock.
+For example, General Electric, with a market cap of about $110 billion at the time of this writing, is considered a large-cap stock.

 Small Cap vs. Large Cap

-What’s the difference between small and large cap?
+What’s the difference between small- and large-cap stocks?
 Here’s the 411:

+- Size.
 A large-cap company has a market cap between $10 and $200 billion.
 In comparison, a small-cap company falls between $300 million and $2 billion.
-That’s still pretty big, but tiny in comparison to the large-cap company.

 On the other hand, small-cap companies don’t always have the same perceived value because they’re not as established, well known, or trusted.
 They might be newer companies, or they might be in up-and-coming industries.
 They don’t have a proven track record yet.